ZhanJet/Force-Control/README.md

 - Firstly, you should have a robot with velocity command interface of ROS and a 6-D F/T sensor on end-effector mounted.
 - Sencondly, you should prepare a URDF file of the robot, and load it through launch file.
 - Then, modify the topic names and frame names in the force_control.launch(in install/share/force_control/launch) according the used robot.
-- Lastly, after  adjust the parameters in config/fc_params.yaml, launch the force_control.launch
+- Lastly, after adjusting the parameters in config/fc_params.yaml, launch the force_control.launch